SABERGLOW/AsteroidMiners/README.md

   ---

-[Asteroid Miners](https://github.com/SABERGLOW/AsteroidMiners) is a survival type game where you mine and collect resources to build a Robots, Teleportation Gates and a Space Station to win the game.
+[Asteroid Miners](https://github.com/SABERGLOW/AsteroidMiners) is a survival type game where you mine and collect resources to build Robots, Teleportation Gates and a Space Station to win the game.
 Beware, Dangers lurk in the asteroid belt.
 SunStorms and Radioactive Explosions can your demise.
 Mine, Survicve, and Build a Space Station to win. cHappy Mining.

   ---